Marjorie Taylor Greene targeted by failed Christmas swatting attempt

 The congresswoman, who represents the cities of Rome, Dalton and Calhoun in northwest Georgia, spent her first term stripped of committee assignments by the former House Democratic majority over racist comments, her embrace of conspiracy theories and her past endorsement of violence against Democratic officials.
 She has since gained more influence under the House’s current Republican leadership and continues to be a firebrand for the far-right.

 Greene’s statement that she has been the target of roughly eight swatting attempts is accurate, Madden said.
-Past calls claimed that dead bodies had been found in the bath tub and in other areas of her home, which is located about 70 miles northwest of Atlanta.
+Past calls claimed that dead bodies had been found in the bathtub and in other areas of her home, which is located about 70 miles (113 kilometers) northwest of Atlanta.
 Police also responded last year to false reports of shootings outside her residence.